pushrocks/lik/docs/index.md

 Sometimes you need to keep track of objects, but implementing logic for removing, finding or updating is tedious.
 Objectmap takes care of keeping track of objects for you.

-### class Observablemap
-Event Emitters are nice.
-However often times you end up with registering multiple listeners for the exact same thing.
-Observables have a smaller footprint and a more manageable subscribe logic.
-Observablemap registers only one rxjs observable per event and then continues to reference the same observable that you can subscribe to.

-For further information read the linked docs at the top of this README.

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)
 | By using this npm module you agree to our [privacy policy](https://lossless.gmbH/privacy.html)